Skip to Main Content

 What to know about cosigner release

 Cosigner release is a process that allows you to remove your cosigner from a loan.
-If you can prove to your lender that you’re able to pay the loan on your own, your lender may remove your cosigner, and they’ll no longer share responsibility for paying the loan.
+If you can prove to your lender that you can pay the loan on your own, your lender may remove your cosigner, and they'll no longer share responsibility for paying the loan.

 The Credible student loan partner lenders in the table below offer student loans with the possibility of cosigner release.